 - Analyze Georgia's role in the Civil War from secession through Reconstruction, and examine the war's impact on the state.

-In order to prepare your students for their tour and to review the information afterwards, a teacher's study guide, pre-tour and post-tour activities are now available at our educational web site.
+In order to prepare your students for their tour and to review the information afterwards, a teacher's study guide, pre-tour and post-tour activities are now available at our educational resources page.
 We strongly urge you to reinforce the students' learning experience with these activities.

 The admission price for schools is $2 per person and that also applies to any teachers or chaperones who will also be attending.

 Georgia's Old Governor's Mansion offers a variety of specialty tours that go beyond the information presented in our daily, docent-led tours.
 If you have questions, please contact the Mansion for more details.
 These tours are available by reservation only.
 Normal admission rates do not apply to specialty tours.
 The cost of a specialty tour is:

 Restoration Tour: The Restoration Tour is an in-depth look at Georgia's Old Governor’s Mansion led by the museum's director.
 Focusing on the restoration, the mansion’s director will discuss the various issues of preservation, interpretation, and collections issues that played a role in bringing the mansion back to its antebellum splendor.

 Collections Tours: The Collections Tour, hosted by a Mansion Curator, provides visitors with an opportunity to hear an in-depth discussion of the Mansion’s varied material and textile collections, the stories behind them, and highlights the pieces that personally belonged to the Governors who lived here.

 Women's History Tour: Georgia's Old Governor's Mansion is proud to present "Power Behind the Throne: Women at Georgia's Old Governor's Mansion 1839-1868."
 This tour will focus on not only the women, both black and white, of the Mansion during the time of the governors but also about women's roles in the 19th century.